Battle of Blenheim: Strategy

-Prince Eugene of Savoy (1663–1736) by Jacob van Schuppen.
-Prince Eugene met Marlborough for the first time in 1704.
+Prince Eugene of Savoy (pictured) met Marlborough for the first time in 1704.
 It was the start of a lifelong personal and professional friendship.

 On 10 June, Marlborough met for the first time the President of the Imperial War Council, Prince Eugene – accompanied by Count Wratislaw – at the village of Mundelsheim, halfway between the Danube and the Rhine.
 By 13 June, the Imperial Field Commander, Margrave Louis William of Baden, had joined them in Großheppach.
 (Note: Prince Eugene had doubts about the reliability of Margrave Louis William, for he was a close friend of Maximilian.
 It was even suspected that Margrave Louis William was secretly corresponding with his old comrade.)
 The three generals commanded a force of nearly 110,000 men.
 At this conference, it was decided that Prince Eugene would return with 28,000 men to the Lines of Stollhofen on the Rhine to watch Villeroi and Tallard and prevent them going to the aid of the Franco-Bavarian army on the Danube.
 Meanwhile, Marlborough's and Margrave Louis William's forces would combine, totalling 80,000 men, and march on the Danube to seek out Maximilian II and Marsin before they could be reinforced.

 Knowing Marlborough's destination, Tallard and Villeroi met at Landau in the Palatinate on 13 June to construct a plan to save Bavaria.
 The rigidity of the French command system was such that any variations from the original plan had to be sanctioned by Versailles.
 The Count of Mérode-Westerloo, commander of the Flemish troops in Tallard's army, wrote "One thing is certain: we delayed our march from Alsace for far too long and quite inexplicably."
 Approval from King Louis arrived on 27 June: Tallard was to reinforce Marsin and Maximilian II on the Danube via the Black Forest, with 40 battalions and 50 squadrons; Villeroi was to pin down the Allies defending the Lines of Stollhofen, or, if the Allies should move all their forces to the Danube, he was to join with Tallard; Coigny with 8,000 men would protect Alsace.
 On 1 July Tallard's army of 35,000 re-crossed the Rhine at Kehl and began its march.